Lexus UX review - MPG, CO2 and running costs

 It is still too early to predict how quickly the Lexus UX will depreciate, but the combination of SUV practicality, impressive fuel economy (or zero tailpipe emissions) and a reputation for reliability means that it’s likely to hold its value well.
 Perhaps not as well as the BMW X1/X2, Audi Q3 and Volvo XC40, but better than some of the compact SUVs from the volume manufacturers.

 - 1Lexus UX reviewThe Lexus UX hybrid is good to drive, economical and should be easy to live with, too

 - 2Engines, performance and driveThe UX offers quite un-Lexus-like levels of driver engagement, with tight body control and a punchy powertrain

-- 3MPG, CO2 and Running Costs - currently readingThe figures are to be confirmed, but the UX self-charging hybrid is likely to be a cheap car to run
+- 3MPG, CO2 and Running Costs - currently readingOfficial figures suggest that the UX will be a cheap car to run, irrespective of fuel type

 - 4Interior, design and technologyThe Lexus UX boasts a highly individual and quality-rich interior

 - 5Practicality, comfort and boot spaceThe boot is too small and the space inside the cabin is merely adequate